Fast Rerandomization via the BRAIN: A Clinical Trial Example

-In addition to the simulation studies, we analyze a real dataset from a phase 1 clinical trial to illustrate the advantages of VNSRR.
-This dataset was analyzed by \cite{zhu2022pair} as well.
+In addition to the simulation studies, we analyze a real dataset from a phase 1 clinical trial \cite{austin2009balance} to illustrate the advantages of BRAIN.
 The goal of this trial was to evaluate the interactions between intravenous methamphetamine and oral reserpine.
 In this trial, 20 participants were randomly assigned to the treatment group, and 10 participants were assigned to the control group.
-We aim to balance better three covariates, age, weight, and pre-treatment heart rate, which are significantly unbalanced in the original study, to better infer the treatment effects on post-treatment heart rate.
+We aim to balance three covariates: age, weight, and pre-treatment heart rate, which are significantly unbalanced in the original study, to better infer the treatment effects on post-treatment heart rate.

 We set $a$ as the 0.001 quantile of $\chi_3^2$ and generate 10,000 acceptable assignments using each method.
-RR takes approximately 2.3 minutes to complete the task, and PSRR takes more than half an hour.
-In contrast, VNSRR requires only 12 seconds, which demonstrates that VNSRR accelerates the rerandomization process significantly.
-Based on the original dataset, we simulate semi-synthetic data and examine the statistical performance of each method.
-The results are provided in the Supplement.
+ARSRR takes approximately 2.3 minutes to complete the task, and PSRR takes more than half an hour.
+In contrast, BRAIN requires only 12 seconds, which demonstrates that BRAIN accelerates the rerandomization process significantly.
+Based on the original dataset, we simulate semi-synthetic data and examine the statistical performance of each method in Appendix \ref{app:results}.
+The results are consistent with our simulation studies, where BRAIN preserves the desired statistical properties of rerandomization.